romanravkov/OneTalk/contributing.md

 5. Test your changes thoroughly to make sure they work as expected.
 6. Commit your changes with descriptive commit messages.
 7. Push your changes to your forked repository: `git push origin feature-name`.
-8. Open a pull request against the `master` branch of the original repository.
+8. Open a pull request against the `main` branch of the original repository.
 9. Provide a clear and concise description of your changes in the PR description.

 ## Code of Conduct